vrugtehagel/yozo.ooo/src/docs/components/meta/index.md

 </script>
 ```

-The former expression listens for changes in `js`$.$amount``, which is the live variable created for the property matching the "amount" attribute.
-This property is created because we provided `attr`type="number"``, which indicates we want a matching property that converts the attribute's value (which is always a string or `js`null``) to a number.
-If we leave the `attr`type`` option off completely, no property is created and we'll need to listen to changes in `js`$.$attributes.$amount``, which represents the attribute itself.
+The former expression listens for changes in `$.$amount`{js}, which is the live variable created for the property matching the "amount" attribute.
+This property is created because we provided `type="number"`{attr}, which indicates we want a matching property that converts the attribute's value (which is always a string or `null`{js}) to a number.
+If we leave the `type`{attr} option off completely, no property is created and we'll need to listen to changes in `$.$attributes.$amount`{js}, which represents the attribute itself.

 Note that generally we don't even need to explicitly listen for changes to the attributes or properties, but we can use them in [`effect()`](/docs/effect/) expressions.
 That way, we can describe the behavior of the component in a readable manner instead of jumping through hoops to make it happen.

 ### Custom checkbox

 As a more complete example, let's create a custom form-associated checkbox element.
-We'll have a boolean `attr`checked`` attribute, and a `attr`name`` attribute.
+We'll have a boolean `checked`{attr} attribute, and a `name`{attr} attribute.
 Both of them will have associated properties as well.
-We'll then create a `js`.value`` property, as an alias of the `js`.checked`` property, and a `js`toggle()`` method to toggle the checkbox programatically.
+We'll then create a `.value`{js} property, as an alias of the `.checked`{js} property, and a `toggle()`{js} method to toggle the checkbox programatically.

 ```yz
 <title>check-box</title>